 Sixty seconds doesn’t sound like a long time but it was the perfect amount of time.
 I love that the children got the chance to feed the lambs.
 This is something I would love to do myself.
 Maybe in the future, we will all get the chance to bottle feed lambs.

 The below video is the footage I captured when the children fed the lambs.

-DISCLOSURE – We were gifted entrance to Barleylands Farm Park.
-We always share our honest opinions, findings, beliefs, and experiences.
+DISCLOSURE – We received entrance to Barleylands Farm Park as a gift.
+We always give our honest opinions, findings, beliefs, and experiences of the products.